WandThe Magic Wand and Other Operators

 { xsimpl.

-(* Here again, xsimpl strategy works on the LHS, and pulls out
+(* Here again, xsimpl's strategy pulls out the existentially quantified

 Qed.